damdamo/SVSKit/README.md

 For more examples, look at `Tests/PredicateStructureTests/CTLTests.swift` file.

+The signatures of the `eval` function are the following:

+If we want to check for a marking:
+`eval(marking: Marking, net: PetriNet, rewrited: Bool = false, simplified: Bool = true) -> Bool`

+If we want to obtain all markings:
+`eval(net: PetriNet, rewrited: Bool = false, simplified: Bool = true) -> SPS`

+Two parameters are optionals and can be changed if needed:
+- rewrited: false by default.
+In CTL computation, the extended syntax is often computed using the rewriting into basic components.
+For example, `AX Φ ≡ ¬EX¬Φ`.
+When it is set to false, the extended syntax is not rewritten.
+In the case of `AX`, a specific function is dedicated to compute it.
+- simplified: true by default.
+During a computation, the number of generated predicate structures may increase faster with redundant results.
+The simplification aims to reduce the set of predicate structures during the computation, using certain tricks.
+If it is set to true, no simplification is applied.

 ## How to import a pnml file ?

 From a pnml file, we can extract the initial marking and the Petri net.